-I’m constantly asked by other students on how they can practice and prepare effectively for all four areas of the OET examination.
-Today, I’ve got a very effective listening tip for you that you can do every single day whilst you’re preparing for your OET exam.
+I’m asked by other students on how they can practice and prepare for the OET examination.
+Today, I’ve got a very effective OET listening practice that you can do every single day.
+To prepare for your OET exam.

-When preparing for OET , you don’t need to just rely only on sample OET materials on the OET website or other materials out there that is specifically put together for OET.
-There are hundreds, if not thousands of materials out there that you can use such as videos, audio or podcasts and even songs if you run out of materials.
+When preparing for OET , you don’t need to rely only on sample OET materials.
+Or other materials out there that is specifically put together for OET.
+There are hundreds, if not thousands of materials out there that you can use.
+Such as videos, audio or podcasts and even songs if you run out of materials.

 These materials and resources are available to you online very easily.
 It’s just a case of you opening your mind up to these possibilities and putting in the effort,the time and the energy into finding them.
 It’s not like 10, 15 or 20 years ago where it was more difficult to find materials.
-You’ve got YouTube, Apple iPhone app store, Android phones; you’ve got all of these amazing resources.
+You’ve got YouTube, Apple iPhone app store, Android phones, And you also have all of these amazing resources.
 You’ve got websites etc, listening materials on mp3s and so on.

 Some great resources for you: the BBC, the Guardian website, NBC, CNN – use all these!
 They’ve got some fantastic recordings even if it’s just a report on something that’s happened in a hospital.
 You could look for the medical related sections but it can also be non-medically related too – so long as you have got material to practice with..